patrickbucher/docs/clean-agile/clean-agile.md

 attention and upfront training.
 They usually can only be changed in the ways their vendors intended—if at all.
 ALM tools usually are expensive and require maintenance and administration.
-Such tools never become transparent, and therefore don't help the developers doing their work.
+Such tools never become transparent, and thereforee don't help the developers doing their work.
 Instead, those tools offer powerful performance charts and statistics, which can be used as a weapon against programmers to shame them into working harder, because the tool suggests so.
 ALM tools should not replace or even stand in the way of personal, informal